ggevay/emma/README.md

-# Emma: Implicit Parallelism for Deep Data Analysis
+# Emma: Implicit Parallelism for Scalable Data Analysis

 **Emma** is a declarative API and macro-based compiler for scalable data analysis.